k-urtica/gradient-text-pro/README.md

 1. Enter your text in the main input field to see gradient effects applied
 2. Choose from gradient presets or create custom gradients using color stops
 3. Select gradient type (linear, radial, or conic) and adjust the angle
+4. Choose between HEX (classic) or OKLCH (modern) color format for optimal results
-4. Fine-tune typography settings like font size, weight, and spacing
+5. Fine-tune typography settings like font size, weight, and spacing
-5. Copy the generated CSS code with one click
+6. Copy the generated CSS code with one click
-6. Use the code directly in your web projects
+7. Use the code directly in your web projects

 ## 💻 Technology Stack